reichlab/zoltr/cran-comments.md

 ## R CMD check results
-0 ERRORs | 0 WARNINGs | 1 NOTES
+0 ERRORs | 0 WARNINGs | 0 NOTES

-- `rhub::check_for_cran()` had one note under "checking CRAN incoming feasibility" about "Days since last update".
+- `rhub::check_for_cran()` had one note about "Days since last update".
 We are submitting again to bring compatibility up to our server's new 3.1.0 release.
 We apologize for the short time between submissions.

     N  checking CRAN incoming feasibility
        Maintainer: 'Matthew Cornell <cornell@umass.edu>'
        Days since last update: 4

+- `devtools::submit_cran()` had one warning about "CRAN Package Check Results for Package zoltr" , but it looks to us like an OS configuration issue in `r-patched-osx-x86_64` and not a zoltr package issue:

+    Error(s) in re-building vignettes:
+    --- re-building ‘getting-started.Rmd’ using rmarkdown
+    dyld: lazy symbol binding failed: Symbol not found: ____chkstk_darwin Referenced from: /usr/local/bin/pandoc (which was built for Mac OS X 10.15) Expected in: /usr/lib/libSystem.B.dylib

 ## Vignette build requirements